Burgos, Pangasinan: American occupation

 The Revolutionary Government functioned smoothly in San Isidro.
 In November 1900, Gen. Miguel and Don Miguel and Don Mauro Ortiz came to recruit volunteers to fight the Americans in Mangatarem.
 The volunteers went to Mangatarem, but poorly armed, had to retreat before the heavily armed Americans.
 They went back across the mountains to Mt.
 Pita, then went to Infanta, and then back to San Isidro.

 The Americans occupied San Isidro by December 1900 and established peace and order through a policy of attraction.
 They gave clothes, free goods and tolerated the local customs.
 American styles of dress influenced the changing of Filipino costumes from oriental to occidental.
 In 1901, a severe storm hit San Isidro, destroying the big convent and the municipal building.

-In 1903, the northern part of Zambales was annexed to the Province of Pangasinan by virtue of Act No. 1004.
-The municipalities ceded were Alaminos, Bolinao, Anda, Bani, Agno, Infanta and San Isidro de Potot.
+On October 15, 1903, by virtue of Act No. 945, entitled “An Act Reducing the Twenty-five Municipalities of the Province of Zambales to Fifteen,” while still part of the Province of Zambales, the municipality of San Isidro(Burgos) was consolidated with the municipalities of Balincaguin (Mabini) and Dasol, with the seat of the municipal government at San Isidro(Burgos).
+On November 30, 1903, the municipalities ceded were Alaminos, Bolinao, Anda, Bani, Agno, Infanta and San Isidro de Potot.
 The municipality of San Isidro at that time included Balincaguin and Dasol.

-Shortly after the towns of Northern Zambales were incorporated to Pangasinan, Balincaguin (1908) and Dasol (1911) seceded from San Isidro de Potot.
+On December 19, 1903, by virtue of Act No. 1029, Act No. 1004 was amended to include the municipalities of Anda, Bani, and Agno among those annexed to the Province of Pangasinan.
+On October 26, 1904, the barrio of Eguia, then a part of the municipality of San Isidro (Burgos), was annexed to and consolidated with the municipality of Infanta.

+On February 10, 1908, by virtue of Executive Order No. 12, issued by Governor-General James F. Smith, Balincaguin was separated from San Isidro (Burgos), effective January 1, 1909.
+On December 15, 1910 by virtue of Executive Order No. 84, issued by Governor-General William Cameron Forbes, Dasol was separated from San Isidro (Burgos), effective January 1, 1911.

 San Isidro de Potot was renamed to Burgos (in honor of José Burgos) in 1914 and Balincaguin was renamed as Mabini (in honor of Apolinario Mabini) in 1930.